 Thursday, August 29, 2019

-Whether you’re looking to break in those new shoes, get your workout in, or take your four-legged friend for a walk in the fresh air, the Mary Black Rail Trail is the place for you.
+Whether you’re breaking in new shoes, working out, getting some fresh air, or taking your four-legged friend for a walk, the Mary Black Rail Trail is the place for you.

-The Rail Trail, a two-mile trail just south of Downtown Spartanburg, is among Spartanburg’s most-popular amenities, giving residents and visitors alike the chance to enjoy the outdoors and get to know Spartanburg a little better.
+The Rail Trail, a two-mile trail just south of Downtown Spartanburg, is Spartanburg’s most-used outdoor amenity, giving residents and visitors alike the chance to enjoy the outdoors and get to know Spartanburg a little better.

 “One of the great qualities of the MBF Rail Trail is that it is used by so many people and truly builds a connected community.
-You see casual walkers, intense runners, skateboarders, BCycles, families, retirees, a variety of ethnic groups,” said Laura Ringo, Partners for Active Living executive director.
+You see casual walkers, intense runners, skateboarders, BCycles, families, retirees, a variety of ethnic groups,” said Laura Ringo, Executive Director of PAL: Play.
+Advocate.
+Live Well! (formerly Partners for Active Living).

-The Rail Yard is the newest addition to the already-popular Rail Trail.
-The park also features an exercise and yoga pad, and a pavilion shaped like a trolley, yet another connection to Spartanburg’s railway-heavy lineage.
+The Rail Yard features an exercise and yoga pad, and a pavilion shaped like a trolley, yet another connection to Spartanburg’s railway-heavy lineage.
 There’s also a water station for people and pets, a misting station to beat the heat, and a picnic spot for outdoor breakfasts or lunches.

 Situated just off Forest Avenue, the Rail Yard has taken off in popularity because of the unique fitness stations and natural offerings it features, not to mention an area dedicated to a certain NFL team…